avidnomads/page/index.md

 # My portfolio

 Hi!
 My name is David Mason.
-I am a candidate in the Masters in Quantitative and Computational Finance program at Georgia Tech, with an interest in mathematics, computer science, and programming.
+I am a candidate in the Quantitative and Computational Finance M.S. program at Georgia Tech, with an interest in mathematics, computer science, and programming.
 Here are some of the programming projects I've worked on.

 ## Javascript/HTML/CSS